 Pilates has something to offer people of all ages and levels of ability and fitness, from beginners to elite athletes.
 In our classes, a variety of exercises will be taught.
 The exercises will initially retrain the deep core stabilising muscles and then more advanced versions that can be tailored specifically to your required level of function whether it be for general life and wellbeing, work or sport.
 These progressions will help you gain more ‘global’ functional strength.

 Most sports require trunk flexibility and stability, strong legs and gluteal muscles to help transfer energy and power through the different slings of muscles in the body.
 Back injuries are common in sport and Pilates exercise can help athletes relieve pain and improve performance by improving the stability and flexibility around the spine which helps prevent back pain and reduce the risk of future injuries.

-Pilates exercise has been proven effective to enhance sports performance for many different sports, and many top sportsmen are now making Pilates an integral part of their fitness programme to enhance their performance, improve their technique and keep their bodies strong, supple and injury free.
+Pilates exercise has been proven effective to enhance sports performance for many different sports, and many top sportsmen and women are now making Pilates an integral part of their fitness programme to enhance their performance, improve their technique and keep their bodies strong, supple and injury free.

 Initial assessment – £36

 (includes full assessment, ensures suitability to join Pilates class, teaching of 5 key elements of Pilates)

 (full payment is required in advance to secure your place on the course)

 Tuesday 12pm – 1pm

 Wednesday 6pm – 7pm & 7pm – 8pm